-Riggs and Murtaugh received a comedy sidekick played by Joe Pesci as a witness and insider to the new bad guys.
-The Big Bad of the movie was Arjen Rudd, a South African diplomat using diplomatic immunity to hide his large-scale drug smuggling activities.
+Martin Riggs (Mel Gibson) and Roger Murtaugh (Danny Glover) receive a comedy sidekick in Leo Getz (Joe Pesci), who's a witness and insider to the new bad guys.
+The Big Bad is Arjen Rudd, a South African diplomat using diplomatic immunity to hide his large-scale drug smuggling activities.

 Followed by Lethal Weapon 3.